 Skill: Solving Problems Using Computational Methods

 Coding can be used to automate tasks and visualize mathematics, making it easier to solve problems.
-By its very nature, coding lends itself well to trial and error, giving students the opportunity to solve problems by learning from their mistakes.
+By its very nature, coding lends itself well to trial and error, giving students the opportunity to solve problems by learning from trying different things.
 Therefore, they can use the questioning "What will happen if…?".

-For example, the student could use the code to show the position of a sprite in relation to elements in a background.
+For example, the students could use code to show the position of a sprite in relation to elements in a background.

 Coding can be used as a representational tool in the same way as manipulatives.
 By using written blocks or commands, very complex mathematical situations can be modelled and manipulated visually, which can make very abstract concepts concrete.

-For example, the student could determine the movements required to "get to 10".
+For example, the students could determine the movements required to "get to a total of 10 moves".
 Here is a pattern of 10 moves:

-This pattern represents a move of three blocks to the right, three blocks up, three blocks to the right and one block down.
+This pattern represents a move of three blocks to the right, three blocks up, three blocks to the right and one block down for a total of 10 moves.
 This could be represented by the operation \(3 + 3 + 3 +1 = 10\).
 The student could also use algebraic thinking to group similar moves together to make \(6 + 3 + 1 = 10\).
-The move down could also represent a subtraction, hence the representation of (3 + 3 + 3 - 1 = 8).
+The move down could also represent a subtraction, hence the representation of (3 + 3 + 3 – 1 = 8).
 It is therefore possible to use the same code pattern to represent several mathematical situations.

 Skill: Writing Code

-Writing or editing a code consists of putting instructions in a specific order according to the syntax of a programming language.
-Writing code can be similar to writing text, just as pseudocode is writing instructions for code in the familiar language.
-Block coding can make it easier to follow the syntax by using different block shapes and colours.
+Writing or editing code consists of putting instructions in a specific order using the syntax of a programming language.
+Writing code can be similar to writing text, just as pseudocode is writing instructions for code in familiar language.
+Block coding can make it easier to follow the syntax because it uses different block shapes and colours for different actions.

-For example, the pseudocode below describes a sprite that will move to a specific location.
+For example, the pseudocode below describes how a sprite will move to a specific location.

 sprite - frog